Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Simulations

-where $\text{df}=n-1$ and $\alpha/100$ is the Bonferroni correction for using $100$ grid points over $(0,T_{post}]$.
-The Naive pointwise band is commonly used in practice (\citealp{bosch_campos-vazquez_2014, bailey_goodman-bacon_2015, lovenheim_willen_2019}), while the Bonferroni band adjusts for multiple testing and provides a benchmark.
+where $\text{df}=n-1$ and $\alpha/101$ is the Bonferroni adjustment for testing at $101$ grid points over $[0,T_{post}]$.
+The Naive pointwise $t$-band is widely used in empirical practice (\citealp{bosch_campos-vazquez_2014, bailey_goodman-bacon_2015, lovenheim_willen_2019}), while the Bonferroni band provides a conservative multiple-testing benchmark.

-Figure \ref{fig:N200ATT1PowerCurves_PT} shows power curves using ATT1 with $n=200$ and $T=11$ for both covariance scenarios and both $M\in\{0.5,0.01\}$.
-When the reference band is wide ($M=0.5$), all confidence bands are conservative, reflecting the loss of power that arises in honest inference when model assumptions are violated.
-The three $\doublewidehatCL{\operatorname{SCB}}{}^{\operatorname{sup}}_{1-\alpha}(t)$ bands power-dominate the Bonferroni band, while the Naive band is invalid, which becomes obvious in the narrow reference band scenario.
-When the reference band gets narrower ($M=0.01$), the Naive band shows its invalidity, failing to control the uniform size under $H_0$ ($a=0$).
-The Bonferroni band remains overly conservative and uniformly power-dominated by the three $\doublewidehatCL{\operatorname{SCB}}{}^{\operatorname{sup}}_{1-\alpha}(t)$ bands.
+Figure \ref{fig:N200ATT1PowerCurves_PT} shows power curves using ATT1 with $n=200$ and $T=21$ for both covariance scenarios and both $M\in\{0.1,0.01\}$.
+When the reference band is wide ($M=0.1$), all confidence bands are conservative, reflecting the loss of power that arises in honest inference when model assumptions are violated.
+The three $\doublewidehatCL{\operatorname{SCB}}{}^{\sup}_{1-\alpha}(t)$ bands power-dominate the Bonferroni band, while the Naive band is invalid, which becomes obvious in the narrow reference band scenario ($M=0.01$).
+When the reference band gets narrower, the Naive band shows its invalidity, failing to control the uniform size under $H_0$ ($a=0$).
+The Bonferroni band remains overly conservative and uniformly power-dominated by the three $\doublewidehatCL{\operatorname{SCB}}{}^{\sup}_{1-\alpha}(t)$ bands.
 Results for ATT2 (Online Appendix \ref{SIM:honest_hypothesis_test}) are qualitatively equivalent.